Screening

 • Family history including two or more first- or second-degree relatives with Lynch syndrome-related cancers.

-Germline testing for a specific pathogenic variant can be carried out, if known; tailored germline multigene panel testing is recommended if the variant is unknown.[81]
+Germline testing for a specific pathogenic variant can be carried out, if known; tailored germline multigene panel testing is recommended if the variant is unknown, based on personal and family history.[81]

 If Lynch syndrome is confirmed, offer timely cascade testing.[156]